Why Digital Classroom Setups Fail in India and How to Fix Them

 .jpg)

-Let’s be honest—many schools in India want to go digital, but most end up with a messy, disconnected system.
+Many schools in India want to go digital, but most end up with a messy, disconnected system.
 A projector here, a whiteboard there, a half-working internet connection, and a lot of confused teachers.
-Digital Classroom Solutions in India should make learning seamless, but instead, they often create more chaos.
-So, how do you stop wasting money on tech that doesn’t work and actually build a functional, engaging, and future-ready digital classroom?
-Let’s break it down.
+Digital classroom solutions should make learning seamless, but they often create more chaos.
+So, how do you stop wasting money on tech that doesn’t work and build a functional, engaging, and future-ready digital classroom in India?
+Let’s find out.

 Step 1: Stop the “Random Tech Shopping” Syndrome